Real-Time Bidding (RTB): The Complete Guide 2021

 Brand and Reputation Protection

-Although it’s employed by a huge number of brands, there are many companies that avoid affiliate marketing because they feel like they lose control of their brand image and reputation.
+Although it’s employed by a huge number of brands, many companies avoid affiliate marketing because they feel like they lose control of their brand image and reputation.
 Needless to say, brand image can make or break a company, so most businesses are not willing to sacrifice control over this area.

 When implementing RTB, advertisers gain back control over where their ads are displayed, which directly affects the way consumers perceive their brands.
 Real-time bidding is also compatible with verification services, so you can use a variety of checks to make sure that your ads are displayed on the right website and not on illegal or irrelevant platforms.